tldr-pages/tldr/pages/linux/sport.md

 `sudo sport install {{package}}`

-- Install a list of packages from a file:
+- Install a list of packages from a file (format: packages separated by spaces):

 `sudo sport install $(< path/to/list)`